Veriqloud/ubqc_squidasm/README.md

 ![alt text](https://github.com/veriqloud/ubqc_squidasm/blob/main/plots/internship_plot_entanglements_noise.png?raw=true)

 ## 6. Discussion
 - Success probability depends on the number of qubits that are used for the computation: 1% failure chance for one qubit circuits, while this increases with the number of computational (!) qubits necessary for MBQC.
-Reason: Apparent noiseless default configuration was indeed not noiseless
+Reason: Default configuration was indeed not noiseless
-- Also correlation of success probability with the number of measurements necessary
+- Also correlation of success probability with the number of measurements needed
 - Displaying the density matrices of the output states shows slight deviations from the expected DM, leading to wrong measurement results in a small fraction of the iterations
 - Quantum State Teleportation implementation doesn't teleport the state 100% accurately, probably being the reason for the algorithm to fail at times.
 This is coherent with the fact that the more computational qubits we need, the more qubits we have to teleport and the higher the chance of failure becomes.
+Reason here again is SquidASM's default noise configuration file
-- Besides the correlation with a high amount of measurements and a high amount of computational qubits needed, a correlation with the types of gates is apparent (circuits with more #CNOT appear to fail more often, when comparing with equivalent circuits in terms of nMeas, nQubits)
+- Besides the correlation with a high amount of measurements and a high amount of computational qubits needed, a correlation with the types of gates is apparent in the default case (circuits with more #CNOT appear to fail more often, when comparing with equivalent circuits in terms of nMeas, nQubits).
+Reason: Two qubit gates come with a higher depolarization chance in the default case.
-- Noise configuration: SquidASM's default file includes noise, had to be manipulated to reach $\approx$ 100\% success probability
+- SquidASM's default file includes noise, had to be manipulated to reach $\approx$ 100\% success probability.
+Perfectly noiseless configuration can be found in config_perfect.yaml
-- Even with simulated noise the success probability is significantly higher than the joint coin flip probability $1/2^N$ of a given circuit
+- Even with the customized noise the success probability is significantly higher than the joint coin flip probability $1/2^N$ of a given circuit.
+Indicator that the protocol can be used to infer about the result of a UBQC computation even in the presence of noise, if the sample size is big enough.

 ## 7. Security Benchmarking
-The success rate in the noisy case was significantly higher than the random success rate, being an indicator that the protocol can be used to infer about the right result of a given circuit even in the presence of noise.
 Besides the accuracy, the security of the protocol is another aspect that can be estimated.
 As a measure for security we take the probability for Bob to guess the right circuit that Alice wants to implement.
 For that, the following assumptions are made:

 - The only gates that a circuit can consist of are the fundamental set **(X,Z,J,CZ,H)**
 - Since X and Z gates appear only in the section of byproduct operators, Bob has no way to infer about their application (all estimated probabilities are up to an arbitrary number of these gates)